surkovich/axa_test_restfull/readme.md

 I could use spring validation, but I didn't.
 Just a personal dislike.
 One of the arguments - it forces you to use exception flow.
 Currently, I used component's auto-scan, though for a big legacy project it can be dangerous, and it can be better to use manual configurations.

-I also tried to avoid obvious comments.
-Personally I think they can be confusing.
-Also, as uncle Bob said, comments can get stale, while your code can't.
+I also tried to avoid obvious comments, since personally I think they can be confusing.
+BTW, as uncle Bob said, comments can get stale, while your code can't.
 So I hope I created good enough documentation by my tests.

 ### My experience in Java